Run Service

 ctm run jobs:status::get -s "jobname=Finance*&application=app1,app2&status=Ended OK,Ended Not OK,Executing

-The following command shows how to get job statuses of a job's linked jobs:
+The following example shows a command to get job statuses of a job that has linked jobs:

 Copy